Breekpot/docs/bloqs/overview.rst

 Regulation
 ----------

-Real estate is regulated as is trading in financial instruments.
+Real estate is regulated, as is trading in financial instruments.
 We involve **regulators** from the beginning to design solutions **collaboratively**.
-Relevant regulators and institutions are Financial Markets Authority (AFM), Tax department, Dutch bank (DNB) and European central bank (ECB).
+Relevant regulators and institutions are the Financial Markets Authority (AFM), Tax department, Dutch bank (DNB) and European central bank (ECB).

 Permissioning
 ~~~~~~~~~~~~~

 .. note:: Please read the section about :ref:`codemeetslaw` first.

-Which blokchain to use, who forms the blockchain network i.e. who controls the peers?
+Which blockchain to use?
+And in case of permissioned blockchains who will control the peers?

 The most disintermediating option, except for permissionless solutions, would be to have the fund managers (creators of the smart contracts) setup a peer network themselves.
-The fund manager needs to be trusted by the bloqholders anyway.
+An advantage is that the fund manager needs to be trusted by the bloqholders anyway.
 This option would effectively eliminate the need for any other trusted middle men such as exchanges (e.g. Euronext) and brokers.

-We foresee that traditional exchanges and broker services will be replaced by more value added services that will also be more price efficient as they operate without a monopoly / authority.
+We foresee that traditional exchanges and broker services will be replaced by more value added services that have to be very price efficient as they operate without a monopoly / authority.
 An example service on top of the Bloq ecosystem is the :ref:`bloqhouse`, which provides:

-* Bloqholder convenience and experience
+* Bloqholder convenience and UX
-* Fiat currency support (eliminate real world friction)
+* Fiat currency exchange (eliminate real world friction)
-* Connection service, bringing Bloqholders together
+* A platform; connecting Bloqholders

 NotaryNodes
 ~~~~~~~~~~~

 Instead of fund managers controlling the peers.
-We are investigating another scenario; where a network of notaries control a network of peers.
+NotaryNodes is working on a different scenario; where a network of notaries control the network of peers.
-The notary is a middle men that, by law, is already part of the chain of trust (notaries play a role in issuing the Bloqs).
+The notary is a middle men that, by law, is already part of the chain of trust (notaries approve Bloq emmissions etc.).

-We believe that instead of having many specialized permissioned blockchains (e.g. one for real estate run by fund managers and one for book vouchers run by bookstores) it makes sense to create a scale advantage.
-So a general purpose permissioned blockchain where notaries guarantee integrity of protocol execution through effectively controlling the nodes.
+We believe that instead of having many specialized permissioned blockchains; e.g. one for real estate ran by fund managers and one for book vouchers ran by bookstores.
+It makes sense to profit from economies of scale; a general purpose permissioned blockchain where notaries guarantee integrity of protocol execution by controlling the nodes.

-The scale advantage should result in expertise at a lower price point.
+We believe economies of scale will result in quality and expertise at a lower price.
 To guarantee quality at a fair price, it's important to allow competition.
 That is why NotaryNodes is an open initiative that allows any registered notary to join.

-The bloq smart contracts v0.1 are hosted on a pilot version of NotaryNodes, *the sweet spot between permissionless and permissioned ledgers*.
+We are working on a pilot version that hosts the Bloq ecostem on NotaryNodes v1.

 The permissionless option
 ~~~~~~~~~~~~~~~~~~~~~~~~~